edutko/beepy-thingy/README.md

 ### Advanced

-The cash register will read each `.tsv` file in the `data` folder when it starts.
+The self-checkout will read each `.tsv` file in the `data` folder when it starts.
 (Technically, it only reads files that are new or have changed since it last read them.)
 This allows you to easily add labels and prices for any barcodes your kid wants to scan.